 The CEU San Pablo University Foundation already was the top socially-inspired institution in Spain, in terms of the proportion of its own resources it dedicated to educational grants and financial assistance.
 The amount set aside for the coming academic year is now 12 million euros, all from our own resources and all for the students who need financial support.

 Although in-person activity was suspended, many of the University services continued to operate, attending to student needs online or over the phone.
 The work of the University’s staff ensured that we continued to support student activity, ranging from providing materials for academic work to distributing information to enable students to participate with others in online social activities.

 We recommend that students use the reference material located on the intranet to organize a personal study schedule and that they look at the information provided regarding the academic activities for each study programme, including the new timetables and how to participate in online social activities with other university students, etc.

 If you are a student and have an issue of a personal nature, whatever this may be, the University is here to help you: contact us and tell us about it.
 If you are currently taking part in the admissions process for 2020-21, or you would like to apply for a place, we’re also here for you: call us or send us an email.

-The University Guidance Service is now providing special help and support to our students, especially those who are feeling alone.
-We are creating support networks and systems.
-Because when we said we’re in this together, we meant it.
+The University Guidance Service provided special help and support throughout the lockdown period, especially to those who were felt isolated.
+We created new support networks and systems.
+Because when we said that we were in this together, we meant it.

 Alfonso Bullón de Mendoza y Gómez de Valugera,